yandex-cloud/docs/en/storage/operations/objects/delete.md

       * `ObjectLockMode`: [Type](../../concepts/object-lock.md#types) of object lock set for a certain period:
          * `GOVERNANCE`: An object lock with a predefined retention period that can be managed.
 Users with the `storage.admin` role can delete an object version.
          * `COMPLIANCE`: An object lock with a predefined retention period with strict compliance.
 An object version can't be deleted.

       * `ObjectLockRetainUntilDate`: Date and time until which an object is to be locked, specified in any format described in the [HTTP standard](https://www.rfc-editor.org/rfc/rfc9110#name-date-time-formats).
 For example, `Mon, 12 Dec 2022 09:00:00 GMT`.
-Can only be set together with the `object-lock-mode` parameter.

       * `ObjectLockLegalHoldStatus`: Status of [legal hold](../../concepts/object-lock.md#types):
          * `ON`: Enabled.
 An object version can't be deleted.
 Users with the `storage.uploader` role can [remove a lock](edit-object-lock.md#remove-legal-hold).
          * `OFF`: Disabled.

+      If the object version isn't locked, these fields aren't displayed, and you can delete the object version by following the [instructions on deleting an unlocked version](#wo-object-lock).

    1. If you have the `storage.admin` role and `"ObjectLockMode": "GOVERNANCE"` is set, delete an object version:

       ```bash